 Complete overview of tort and personal injury law.
-Emphasis is placed on intentional torts, tort defenses, negligence, strict liability, and products liability.
-Tort immunities and specific tort actions of nuisance and wrongful death are covered.
-This is a legal specialty course.
-Prerequisite: Introduction to Law or Introduction to Legal Nurse Consultant, Civil Practice, and Legal Research I.
+Emphasis is placed on intentional torts, tort defenses, negligence, strict liability and products liability.
+Tort immunities and specific tort actions of nuisance and wrongful death are also be covered.
+Prerequisites: LEI 101 or 231, 102, and 205.

 LEI 216 INTERVIEWING & INVESTIGATION (3 S.H.)
-Elective course for the bachelor's and associate's degrees.

-An indepth study of principles, methods, and investigative techniques used to locate, gather, document, and disseminate information.
+An in-depth study of principles, methods, and investigative techniques utilized to locate, gather, document, and disseminate information.
 The emphasis is on developing interviewing and investigating skills intended to prepare paralegals to communicate effectively.
-This is a non-legal specialty course.
-Prerequisite: Introduction to Law.
+Prerequisites: LEI 102 and 104.